-The phrase “dry eye” is such a common term that many times we forget the dry eye is a chronic disease that must be treated and continually managed.
+The phrase “dry eye” is such a common term that we often forget it is a chronic condition that must be treated and continually managed.

-There are many factors that can cause dry eye can be systemic diseases such as Sjogren’s disease or diabetes, hormonal changes, age, medications, or exposure to sun, wind, or dry environments.
+There are many factors that can cause DED such as contact lens wear, systemic anti-inflammatory syndromes, diabetes, hormonal changes, age, medications, or environmental triggers.

-Most often dry eye is caused by a combination of health and lifestyle factors.
-At Myoptic, we use advanced techniques and technology to assess your tear film, meibomian glands, eyelids, ocular surface, and blink techniques.
-We also evaluate health, medical history, and environment to tailor a dry eye treatment that is specific to you.
-We help to increase the quality of tears and decrease inflammation that can exacerbate dry eye symptoms.
+Most often DED is caused by a combination of health and lifestyle factors.
+At Myoptic, we use advanced techniques and technology to assess each individual structure and pinpoint the specific causes of your dryness.
+We also evaluate systemic health, medication history, and environmental factors in order to provide a tailored treatment plan.
+We hope to provide information and innovative solutions to help manage the chronic symptoms of DED.

 ‘CLICK HERE’ and take a short quiz to see if you would benefit from a dry eye exam.